-In the first instance you should contact the Rector, who will help you complete the necessary application forms and agree the date and time with you.
+In the first instance you should contact the Weddings Administrator, who will help you complete the necessary application forms and agree the date and time with you.

 We receive a many applications for weddings, and whilst we understand the difficulty of securing reception and church venues at the same time we are unable to hold ‘provisional’ dates.
 We therefore suggest that you make a formal application for the church first and strongly advise that you do not make any financial commitments regarding the reception prior to confirmation of the church service date and time, if the latter is important to you.
 This is particularly important if the marriage is to be by licence or where Bishops’ Guidelines apply.